Quantum corrections to symmetron fifth-force profiles: Spectrum of the fluctuation operator

 The continuity condition reads

 fixing one of the constants.
 A choice of normalisation fixes the other.
 Differentiability requires

 which combines with the continuity condition to produce the constraint

 where \(W\) denotes the Wro{\'n}skian.
-This is the ``quantisation condition'' which constrains the allowed values of \(n\).
+This is the ``quantisation condition'', which constrains the allowed values of \(n\).
 It cannot be solved in closed form but is easily approximated numerically.
-A plot of the Wro{\'n}skian at \(s = 0\) as a function of \(n\) is given in \figref{fig:quantisation} for a set of test values of the Lagrangian parameters.
-We observe one root near \(n = 1\), omitting the infinite number of roots for negative \(n\) which normalisability rules out.
-Indeed, for a wide variety of physical parameter values, the root is always close to unity.
-A simple Newton-Raphson iteration is sufficient to arrive at a decent approximation to \(n\), and we have plotted the resulting eigenfunction in \figref{fig:eigenmode}.
+A plot of the Wro{\'n}skian at \(s = 0\) as a function of \(n\) is given in figure \ref{fig:quantisation} for a set of test values of the Lagrangian parameters.
+We observe one root near \(n = 1\), omitting the infinite number of roots for negative \(n\) that normalisability rules out.
+Indeed, for a wide range of physical parameter values, the root is always close to unity.
+A simple Newton-Raphson iteration is sufficient to arrive at a decent approximation to \(n\), and we have plotted the resulting eigenfunction in figure \ref{fig:eigenmode}.

-In conclusion, the Euclidean part of the fluctuation operator admits one tower of discrete modes with positive eigenvalues.
+In conclusion, the spatial part of the fluctuation operator admits one tower of discrete modes with positive eigenvalues.
 There are no zero/negative modes.